 Text Request is not a mass texting or SMS marketing tool.
 Users will never receive unsolicited messages from Text Request, nor from the businesses they choose to communicate with.

-Other than standard text messaging rates from cell phone providers, Text Request is completely free to consumers.
+Other than standard text messaging rates, Text Request is completely free to consumers.

 There are no downloads needed and no contracts to sign to use the system.
 Click here to learn more about how Text Request can work for you.

 Text Request increases security and improves security departments by enabling students, residents, and attendees to text in security-related tips.